apache/nuttx/configs/nucleo-144/README.txt

      CONFIG_HOST_LINUX=y                     : Builds under Linux
      CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIL=y     : ARM GNU for Linux

-  3. Although the default console is USART3 (which would correspond to the Virtual COM port) I have done all testing with the console device configured for UART8 (see instruction above under "Serial Consoles).
+  3. The serial console may be configured to use either USART3 (which would correspond to the Virtual COM port) or with the console device configured for USART6 to support an Arduino serial shield (see instructions above under "Serial Consoles).
+You will need to check the defconfig file to see how the console is set up and, perhaps, modify the configuration accordingly.

+     To select the Virtual COM port:

+       -CONFIG_NUCLEO_CONSOLE_ARDUINO
+       +CONFIG_NUCLEO_CONSOLE_VIRTUAL=y
+       -CONFIG_USART6_SERIAL_CONSOLE=y
+       +CONFIG_USART3_SERIAL_CONSOLE=y

+     To select the Arduino serial shield:

+       -CONFIG_NUCLEO_CONSOLE_VIRTUAL=y
+       +CONFIG_NUCLEO_CONSOLE_ARDUINO
+       -CONFIG_USART3_SERIAL_CONSOLE=y
+       +CONFIG_USART6_SERIAL_CONSOLE=y

+     Default values for other settings associated with the select USART should be correct.

 f7xx-evalos:
 -------